 The hammer tool will upgrade the stone wall to a sheet metal wall.
 Then you can remove all the sheet metal supplies from the cupboard to not let the wall auto-repair.

 Even then, you cannot remove the metal wall as it is.
 You will need some time for it to decay (around 8 hours).
 This is not the fastest way to demolish a wall, but it is the neatest one.

 The most obvious way to destroy walls in Rust is by using C4s.
 Creating a C4 item is somewhat expensive and takes time too.
 But it is an effective way to remove walls permanently.
 The thing you will require is a “Timed Explosive Charge.”

 These can be stuck to any object you want to demolish.
 You will need 20 Explosives, 5 Cloth, and 5 Tech Trash.
-Now, these items may not seem a lot of make, but the resources you would need to get these items is kind of a lot (3,000 Charcoal and 2,200 Sulfur for Gunpowder, 200 Metal Fragments and 60 Low-Grade Fuel for explosives, 5 Cloth and 2 Tech Trash for Timed Explosive Charge).
+Now, these items may not seem a lot to make, but the resources you would need to get these items is kind of a lot (3,000 Charcoal and 2,200 Sulfur for Gunpowder, 200 Metal Fragments and 60 Low-Grade Fuel for explosives, 5 Cloth and 2 Tech Trash for Timed Explosive Charge).

-Aside from these items, you will also need to gather around 2500 Wood as furnace fuel for ore smelting.
+Aside from these items, you will need to gather around 2500 Wood as furnace fuel for ore smelting.
 And after all this hard work, you can only destroy a single wall using the Timed Explosive Charge.
-The best thing here to do is to be super careful when building your house in Rust.
+The best thing here is to be super careful when building your house in Rust.

 Demolishing Wood Walls

 The wooden walls in Rust are pretty weak from the inside.
 The thing with wooden walls is that they have a softer side that is flat and light brown.
 You can use the damage multipliers for the soft side of the wall, or you could say how many hits/impacts it would take to destroy it.
-The multipliers being,
+The multipliers are,

 - 1x with Explosives